ChineseMutualAid/computer-literacy/lesson-5.md

 - Tap Back (↩)
 - You should see the upload exercise page again

+Upload your resume to a website (iOS):

+- Open Google Docs
+- Find your resume (don't tap on it directly)
+- Tap ... (three dots) to the right side of your resume's title
+- Tap Send a copy
+- Select PDF
+- Tap OK
+- Tap Save to Files
+- Tap iCloud Drive
+- Tap Add
+- Go back to Home Screen
+- Tap Files
+- Make sure downloaded resume is there
+- Go back to Home Screen
+- Open Chrome
+- Visit the upload exercise page at [pinto-calf.glitch.me](https://pinto-calf.glitch.me)
+- Tap Choose File
+- Choose Browse
+- Tap your resume
+- Tap Submit
+- You should see the file you just uploaded
+- Tap Back (↩)
+- You should see the upload exercise page again

 Do you have a cover letter?
-Try uploading that using the same method!
+Try uploading it using the same method!

 ## Extra